propfeds/terminal-blues/readme.md

 ## by [PropFeds](https://deviantart.com/propfeds)

 ### Installation instructions:
-**0.** Head to your favourite release and download, or clone the master to catch any work-in-progress changes.
-I don't want to make branches because I'm lazy.
-Plus rarely would someone who's not a programmer go and check out other branches anyway.
+**0.** Head to your favourite release and download, or clone the master to catch any work-in-progress changes, because image layers are a form of source control anyway.

 **1.** Choose a variant folder:
 - blues: The regular Terminal Blues experience.